-The Village is generally responsible for providing services as required to the citizens on a Village-wide basis.
-The Village maintains a road system necessitating road resurfacing and improvements and the acquisition of machinery and, from time to time, equipment.
+The Village is generally responsible for providing services as required to the residents on a Village-wide basis.
+The Village maintains a road system necessitating road resurfacing and improvements and sidewalk improvements and the acquisition of machinery and equipment from time to time.
 Additionally, although not a capital expense, such road system requires annual expenditures for snow removal as well as regular general operating maintenance expenses.
-In addition, the Village owns, operates, maintains and improves recreation, water and sewer facilities.
-In general, needs for capital funding for the above described projects which the Village has responsibility are anticipated to continue and to be in approximately the same amounts or less than has prevailed in the past.
+As has been noted, the Village also provides water and sewer services.
+The Village generally has provided the financing for sanitary sewer facilities and maintains primary responsibility for these functions.
+In general, needs for capital funding for the above described projects for which the Village has responsibility are anticipated to continue.
+As noted below, the Village expects to receive grants and Federal and State assistance to offset the cost of certain projects.
+Therefore, the authorized amounts are not necessarily going to be financed by the Village.